1906 Nobel Prize in Literature: Prize decision

+In their report to the Swedish Academy dated 24 September 1906, the Nobel committee unanimously proposed that that year's Nobel Prize in Literature should be awarded to the Italian poet Giosuè Carducci: "A learned literary historian, nourished by antiquity, Dante and Petrarch, Carducci is in his own right a poet (...)
+Now that his poems are of unusually high aesthetic value, he can be considered to be highly deserving of the Nobel Prize in Literature, for which the committee now proposes him.
+The Swedish Academy thereby pays tribute to a poet who has a world-wide reputation, and adds its measure of admiration to the many that have been bestowed upon him by his fatherland".

-The Swedish Academy voted unanimously for Carducci, a rare occasion by the Academy.
+The members of the Swedish Academy voted unanimously for Carducci, a rare occasion by the Academy.
 The decision to award Carducci is considered one of the least controversial in the history of the Nobel Prize in Literature.
 He was the first and remain one of the few laureates who got all of the delivered votes from the members of the Swedish Academy.

 Award ceremony

 At the award ceremony in Stockholm on 10 December 1906, Carl David af Wirsén, permanent secretary of the Swedish Academy said:

 Carducci is a learned literary historian who has been nurtured by ancient literature and by Dante and Petrarch.
 But he cannot be easily classified.
 He is not devoted to romanticism, but rather to the classical ideal and Petrarchan humanism.
 Regardless of the criticism which can justly be launched against him, the irrefutable truth remains that a poet who is always moved by patriotism and a love of liberty, who never sacrifices his opinions to gain favour, and who never indulges in base sensualism, is a soul inspired by the highest ideals.

 And insofar as his poetry in the aesthetic sense attains a rare force, Carducci can be considered worthy in the highest degree of the Nobel Prize in Literature.

 The Swedish Academy thus pays respect to a poet who already enjoys a world-wide reputation, and adds its homage of admiration to the many praises already given him by his country.

 Due to Carducci's declining health, he was not able to receive the prize personally in Stockholm.
 Instead, the Swedish ambassador in Italy received it on his behalf.